DevAmirHub/DevAmirHub/README.md

 ## About Me
 I’m a passionate **Backend Developer** focused on building robust, scalable, and maintainable web applications.
-My main expertise lies in **Laravel and WordPress development**, where I design efficient architectures, develop APIs, and create high-performance backend systems.
+My main expertise lies in **Laravel and WordPress development**, where I design efficient architectures, develop APIs, and create high-performance backend systems and familiar with NestJs and architectures of it.

-While backend development is my core strength, I am also **familiar with modern frontend technologies** such as **React, Next.js, Tailwind CSS, and Three.js**, allowing me to collaborate effectively across the full stack.
+While backend development is my core strength, I am also **familiar with modern frontend technologies** such as **React, Next.js, Livewire 3 and Css Freamwork like Tailwind CSS, and 3D Library like Three.js**, allowing me to collaborate effectively across the full stack.

 I have a solid understanding of **Design Patterns**, **MVC Architecture**, and **Clean Code principles**, and I always strive to write modular and maintainable code.
 Additionally, I’m mindful of **UI/UX principles**, ensuring that the systems I build contribute to a smooth and intuitive user experience.